core

 Database constructor.

-Check given basedir
+Check the given basedir

 directory exists and load accessible Scan